THAT NIGHT – EXTRAS WORLD

 "Over my dead body."

-"That can be arranged, if you're not careful.
-But I meant what I said—we'll protect him.
-He's valuable data, but also a child.
-We're not monsters."
+"That can be arranged, if you're not careful, but I meant what I said, we'll protect him.
+He's not only valuable data, but also a child, in the end we're not monsters."